Mnyema/Mnyema/README.md

 - 💞️ I’m looking to collaborate on software development projects, React for frontend and Laravel for backend.
 - Currently learning React frameworks, hoping to use them in the near future
 - Also practising Next.js and using it in building technical projects.
+- I love teamwork and flexibility in the IT field.
 - 📫 How to reach me, my phone number is +255625651165, my mail is mnyemajackline@gmail.com, i am available in whatsapp and my instagram is @jsia

 <!---